Understanding Pain Between the Shoulder Blades

 Shingles

 Caused by the same virus responsible for chickenpox, shingles can lead to a painful rash that often appears as a single stripe wrapping around the body’s left or right side.
-The pain can sometimes be felt between the shoulder blades.
+The pain can sometimes cause a burning sensation in the upper back.

 Acid Reflux

-Acid reflux, also known as gastroesophageal reflux disease (GERD), occurs when stomach acid frequently flows back into the esophagus.
+Acid reflux, or gastroesophageal reflux disease (GERD), occurs when stomach acid frequently flows back into the esophagus.
 This can lead to a burning sensation in the chest and, occasionally, pain near the shoulder blades.

 Nerve Compression